Engcompaulo/Watson-VR_on_Node-RED/README.md

 ### 4. Usage Observations:

 I. Insert some image URL that ends with '.jpeg' or '.png';

 II.
-Choose a custom classifier id (all avaiable custom classifier-ids from your Watson VR service will be showed below the fields) or leave 'default' as classifier id, otherwise the WebApp won't work.
+Choose a custom classifier id (all avaiable custom classifier-ids from your Watson VR service will be showed below the fields) or leave 'default' as classifier id, otherwise the WebApp won't work;

 III.
 Hit Submit button and enjoy the results!